nextgis/docs_toolbox/source/gpxanimation.rst

-GPS track animation for Social Media
+GPS track animation for social media
 ====================================

 Generate video dinamically drawing the line of your track on a map for posting in social networks like Instagram and TikTok.